 Once your payment is received, you will receive a link to your registration packet.
 All the details are in there.
 After registration, you should receive a receipt by email; this is your confirmation that we know you are coming.

 What is Included

 Registration includes breakfast and dinner from Sunday night to Saturday morning, 5 days full of workshops, camping, and activities throughout the week.
 There are vegetarian and gluten free options.
-Individual instructors may have additional materials fees for classes, from a few bucks to more for the likes of classes with more intensive materials: bows, shoes, etc.
+Individual instructors may have additional materials fees for classes, from a few bucks to 100 bucks (like bowmaking, shoemaking).

 We ask you to join us for opening and closing ceremonies and be prepared to stay for the whole week (though it’s ok to come and go as needed).
-Like Backtracks events, the class schedule will not be available until you arrive.
+Like Backtracks events, the class schedule for Buckeye Week will not be available until you arrive.
+Pathways classes will be posted beforehand since you have to pick your class when registering.
 Check out our Welcome page or here for a list of past year’s classes to help you get a sense of what to expect.
 Only so many of us can fit each year; we fill up.
 By purchasing tickets to Buckeye, you enroll as a member in our annual event.

 We offer refunds and ticket transfers, minus a $40 non-refundable processing fee.
 Refunds are available until April 1st, and only under certain circumstances after that.

 Contact us at email@example.com for questions, refunds and transfers.

 Tickets are sold out.

 If you didn’t get a ticket this year, we’ll hope to see you next year.